haharkagain/commoncrawl/README.md

 - Not allowing roots of websites (checking if the url has at least 4 slashes), had some issues with that
 - Using the news database instead of main for commoncrawler, however I couldn't find the paths for that.
-- Using WARC instead of WET files, as they have HTML info and I can only look for keywords inside of specific tags instead of keywords in the whole site.
+- Using WARC instead of WET files, as they have HTML info so I can only look for keywords inside of specific tags instead of keywords in the whole site.